 Recommended Daily Intakes of Calcium and Vitamin D

 Vitamin D is measured in international units (IU) that you need per day.
-If you are between the ages of 19 and 50, you need 600 IU of vitamin D per day.
-If you are over 50 years of age, you need 800 IU of vitamin D per day.
+If you’re between the ages of 19 and 70, you need 600 IU of vitamin D per day.
+If you’re over 70 years of age, you need 800 IU of vitamin D per day.

 If you have osteoporosis, you may need more calcium, vitamin D, or both.
 Talk with your doctor or dietitian about how much you need per day.
-Do not take more than your daily recommended amount of calcium because it can be harmful to your health.Back to top
+Don’t take more than your daily recommended amount of calcium because it can be harmful to your health.Back to top

 Sources of Calcium

 The best way to get calcium is through the food you eat.
 Dairy products are a good source of calcium.
-If you are lactose intolerant try lactose-free dairy products.
+If you’re lactose intolerant, try lactose-free dairy products or Lactaid® pills.
 You can also try calcium-fortified orange juice and other foods.
 Check food labels to see the amount of calcium in foods.

 The table at the end of this resource lists some calcium rich foods and beverages.

 You may find it difficult to get enough calcium from your diet alone.
 Your doctor or dietitian may suggest that you take a calcium supplement.
-You do not need a prescription for this.
+You don’t need a prescription for this.
 Your doctor or dietitian will tell you how much you should take.Back to top

 Types of Calcium Supplements

-Two types of over-the-counter calcium supplements are calcium carbonate and calcium citrate.
-Both are taken orally (by mouth).
+There are several types of over-the-counter calcium supplements, including calcium carbonate and calcium citrate.
+These supplements are taken orally (by mouth).